aidinkhosrowshahi/apigw-accesslogs/README.md

 Enter the following parameters for deployment:

 - Stack Name: Use if for stack name.
-For example apgwaccesslogs
+For example apgwaccesslogs.
 - ProjectName: Use the project name without '-Admins'.
 Ensure it matches the one created in the Prerequisites section 6.
-- DataRefreshFrequency: You can leave as default (every 10 minutes) or customize it based on your requirement
+- DataRefreshFrequency: You can leave as default (every 10 minutes) or customize it based on your requirement.

 ![deployment](./assets/kaidin-deployment1.jpg)